 In December of 1933, John A. McNamara, presumably acting for the bank, filed for (and subsequently received) permission to convert the property into five apartments.

 On March 6, 1958, 13 Hereford and several other properties were acquired from Overton Ogilvie by Charles M. Rhodes.
-Three days later, the properties were acquired from him by real estate dealer and future hotel owner Isaac M. Saunders and his sons, Roger A. Saunders and Donald L. Saunders.
+Five days later, the properties were acquired from him by real estate dealer and future hotel owner Isaac M. Saunders and his sons, Roger A. Saunders and Donald L. Saunders.

 On March 19, 1959, Charles W. Easter acquired 13 Hereford from the Saunders family.
 He was vice-president of Fitz-Allen Auto Parks, Inc., operators of parking lots.